xsj01/zotfile/index.md

 - Improved renaming function (avoids re-indexing of linked attachments)
 - New wildcards for editors (`%d`, `%D`, `%L`, `%l`)
 - Fix bug with unnecessary suffix after multiple renames of same file
+- further improvements for the extraction of annotations in 4.1
+- truncate title after '!'

 #### Changes in 3.1